Sanity Simulations for Saliency Methods: Additional Experimental Results

 \subsection{Results with IOU Metric}

-In addition to our main results presented with AFL values, we also measure the effectiveness of saliency methods with a more popular metric in the field: Intersection-Over-Union (IOU) metric, which is a ratio of the intersecting area to the union area of the 0-1 masked feature attribution and the ground-truth feature attribution.
+Intersection-Over-Union (IOU) metric is a ratio of the intersecting area to the union area of the 0-1 masked feature attribution and the ground-truth feature attribution.
 The ground-truth feature attributions are predefined from the data generation process (by the ground-truth model reasoning).
-The 0-1 masked feature attribution from the saliency methods is obtained by first blurring the original feature attribution, followed by thresholding the pixel intensity to select top-$K$ pixels, where $K$ is equal to the number of pixels that correspond to the primary object.
+The 0-1 masked feature attribution from the saliency methods is obtained by first blurring the original feature attribution averaged across the three color channels, followed by thresholding the pixel intensity to select top-$K$ pixels, where $K$ is equal to the number of pixels that correspond to the primary object.
 Given the 0-1 masked feature attribution and the ground-truth feature attribution, we compute two types of IOU values just like AFL: (1) primary IOU (PIOU), which measures how much of the 0-1 masked feature attribution overlaps with the ground-truth for the region \textit{relevant} to the model prediction; and (2) secondary IOU (SIOU), which measures the same value with respect to the region \emph{not} \textit{relevant} to the model prediction.
 Just like AFLs, PIOU should be high and SIOU should be low for methods that are more effective and correct.
 Throughout this section we use the threshold value of 0.5 to roughly distinguish good and bad performance in terms of IOU as commonly done in practice~\cite{everingham2015pascal, wang2019pseudo}.

 Figure~\ref{fig:simple_ious} shows PIOU and SIOU values for simple reasoning settings.
 Note that most methods achieve PIOU higher than 0.5, just like the results from AFL.
 SIOU values are mostly low throughout, even lower than what we observed from AFL.
-However, we notice that the IOU values are not capturing the unexpected variation of level of focus given to multiple objects based on how saturated the images are, unlike what we observed from AFLs (Figure~\ref{fig:simple_ious_obj}).
+However, we notice that the IOU values fail to capture the unexpected variation of level of focus given to multiple objects based on how saturated the images are, unlike what we observed from AFLs (Figure~\ref{fig:simple_ious_obj}).